bxlab/cmdb-quantbio/assignments/lab/nanopore-seq/assignment/index.md

 ### Part 2: Mark reads with the correct haplotype tag

 The next step is to assign reads a haplotype.
-To do this, you will be using `whatshap haplotype`.
+To do this, you will be using `whatshap haplotag`.
 As in the previous step, you will be doing this for each region independently.
 There is an error in the `whatshap` usage information about the format of specifying a region.
 You need to use the format `chr:start:end`.
 There is also a quirk that the `whatshap haplotag` command will freeze if the first argument passed is not `-o OUT_FNAME` where OUT_FNAME is a filename to save the phased bam file to.
 You will need to output a haplotag list for the splitting step input.
 Finally, note that the VCF file needed for input should be the compressed and indexed one from the medaka output (i.e. ending in `.gz`).

 ### Part 3: Split reads into two files based on their haplotype